-7.1.7.1 TSF-initiated session locking (FTA_SSL.1)
+7.1.7.1 TSF-initiated session locking (FTA\SSL.1)

-- FTA_SSL.1.1 The TSF shall lock an interactive session to a human user maintained by the TSF after an administrator-defined time interval of user inactivity by: - a) clearing or overwriting TSF controlled display devices, making the current contents unreadable: - b) disabling any activity of the user's TSF controlled data access/TSF controlled display devices other than unlocking the session. - FTA_SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session: - Successful re-authentication with the credentials of the user owning the session using one of the authentication methods out of the list of allowed methods specified in FIA_UAU.5; - b) none.
+- FTA\SSL.1.1 The TSF shall lock an interactive session to a human user maintained by the TSF after an administrator-defined time interval of user inactivity by: - a) clearing or overwriting TSF controlled display devices, making the current contents unreadable; - b) disabling any activity of the user's TSF controlled data access/TSF controlled display devices other than unlocking the session.

+FTA\SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session:

+- a) Successful re-authentication with the credentials of the user owning the session using one of the authentication methods out of the list of allowed methods specified in FIA\UAU.5; - b) no other events.